frabjous/open-guide-editor/README.md

-# open-guide-editor
+# Open Guide Editor

 Highly configurable web-based text editor based on [codemirror](https://codemirror.net/) primarily designed for editing markdown, LaTeX, and html files with live-updating html and pdf previews.

-However, it can be used to edit other plain text files as well, including subsidiary files (CSS, JavaScript, pandoc templates, etc.) and see their effects live-update in their chosen root markdown/LaTeX/html document.
+However, it can be used to edit other plain text files as well, including subsidiary files (CSS, JavaScript, csv, json, pandoc templates, etc.) and see their effects live-update in their chosen root markdown/LaTeX/html document.
 The default configuration uses [pandoc](https://pandoc.org) for markdown conversions, but it can be configured to use other tools.

 It was created to be used for the [open-guide-typesetting-framework](https://github.com/frabjous/open-guide-typesetting-framework), though could be used independently.

 The project is in early development and is not fully usable yet.
 More documentation to come.

-## Roadmap TODO
+## Roadmap / TODO

 - [x] implement authentication model for who is allowed to edit which files
 - [x] implement basic codemirror v6 editor with top panel